awsdocs/amazon-connect-admin-guide/doc_source/connect-lambda-functions.md

     return resultMap
 ```

 The output returned from the function must be a flat object of key/value pairs, with values that include only alphanumeric, dash, and underscore characters\.
 Nested and complex objects are not supported\.
-The size of the returned data must be less than 32 Kb of UTF\-8 data\.
+The size of the returned data must be less than 32 KB of UTF\-8 data\.

 The following example shows the JSON output from these Lambda functions: